OpEnD17/WebXR/readme.md

 - `onUserJoined*`: This event is triggered when participants join the room.
 It updates the list of users.
 - `onMessageReceived`: This event is triggered when receiving a message from other users.

-> For more information about Jitsi, please refer to the Jitsi Low-Level APIs guide book.
+> For more information about Jitsi, please refer to the [Jitsi Low-Level APIs guide book](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ljm-api/) or [my Jitsi note](https://docs.google.com/document/d/1PUzzVqmlZemjqmkGzMaucf6FnlFY-_CexvMZAJ_Wbyg/edit).

 # A-Frame
+A-Frame is a framework built on top of Three.js that is used for creating VR scenes.
+If you need to utilize advanced features, it is recommended to install Three.js components.
 ## registor components
 To add various features to a component, such as recording position or adding event listeners, you need to register the component.
+To write external methods and apply them to specific A-Frame elements, use `AFRAME.registerComponent("componentName", {})`.
+Then, include the componentName in the A-Frame code to add that method to the designated element using `getElementById()` or `useRef()`.
 However, A-Frame does not allow a component to be registered more than once, so the `registerComponent()` function is written within the `useEffect` hook.
 For features that need to be registered before the component is mounted, they should be registered outside the `useEffect` hook.

-***Alternatively, you can import all the registerComponent functions from another module for a better approach***
+***Alternatively, you can import all the registerComponent functions from another module for a better approach.***

-##
+## Elements
+To create a plane, use `<a-plane>`.
+For basic shapes, you can use `<a-box>` and `<a-sphere>`.
+To position models or custom objects, use the `<entity>` element.
+To display images, use `<a-img>`.

+> The documentation for A-Frame can be found at [aframe.io](https://aframe.io/docs/1.4.0/introduction/).
+However, for some methods, you may need to search them in the browser's search bar, for example, "aframe getposition".

 # Interaction
 The websocket is implemented using Jitsi Video Bridge.